aselshall/rm/hw/hw4.md

 - Contact the instructor early if you anticipate any issues with meeting the deadline

 ## Rubric
-Grading follows these sections of the final proposal rubrics:
+Grading follows these sections of the final proposal rubric:
 - [3.
 Methods (80%)](https://aselshall.github.io/rm/hw/proposal-rubric#3-methods)
 - [6.
 Cohesiveness of writing (5%)](https://aselshall.github.io/rm/hw/proposal-rubric#6-cohesiveness-of-writing)
 - [7.
 Depth, clarity and rigorousness of writing (5%)](https://aselshall.github.io/rm/hw/proposal-rubric#7-depth-clarity-and-rigorousness-of-writing)